 Routine vaccinations are essential for keeping your pet happy and healthy.
 Our vaccination protocols are extensively researched and tailored to your pet's needs and lifestyle.
 We've picked the best vaccines on the market today, allowing us to guarantee effectiveness.

-We are excited to offer special combination vaccinations, like our unique Canine Distemper with Leptospirosis and Lyme vaccine and Feline Rabies with Feline Distemper vaccine, meaning less pokes, less fear and a decreased chance of adverse reactions.
+As part of our commitment to practicing the highest level of Fear Free Medicine, we are excited to offer several special combination vaccinations, like our unique Canine Distemper with Leptospirosis and Lyme vaccine and Feline Rabies with Feline Distemper vaccine, meaning less pokes, less fear and a decreased chance of adverse reactions.
+With these vaccines, we rarely have to administer more than two injections to completely update your pet's immunizations.

 Vaccinations are the cornerstone of your pet's preventive health care plan.
 Advances in veterinary immunology have made diseases that once were fatal to pets easily prevented.
 Today, many immunizations and preventive treatments are available that did not exist just a few years ago.
 We always tailor your pet's vaccination schedule according to his or her needs.
 All decisions about vaccinations and preventive care are made jointly by the veterinarian and you in order to develop a vaccination protocol based on your pet's lifestyle, environment, and other risk factors.